gap-packages/LINS/README.md

 This algorithm is based on work of Derek Holt and David Firth.
 Derek Holt and David Firth implemented this algorithm in the algebra software MAGMA.

-The current implementation in GAP uses a table of groups that was computed by Derek Holt.
+The current implementation in GAP uses a table of groups that was computed by the code in `createTables.gi`.

 ## Installation